spicecoder/ContextFlow_Intro/index.md

        MEASURE ENTITIES :[ ability to measure values with entity names , functions and their values]

        We shall not  delve much  into the psychological or even philosophical discourse around these elements  in this project.
-Nonethe-less it is worth mentioning this model of computation does present an alternative view of computation compared to standard view of computation as input -> process -> output
+Nonethe-less it is worth mentioning this model of computation does present an alternative view of computation compared to standard view of computation as input -> process -> output ,also known an the Von Neumann architecture.

 ## CONTEXTFLOW IMPLEMENTATION